Rupesh2026/Rupesh2026/README.md

 - 🌱 I’m currently learning **Spark, Airflow, DBT**

-- 👯 I’m building a startup [a startup that helps International students find rental homes in new countries](https://www.gamyam.io/)
+- 👯 I’m building a startup [ that helps International students find rental homes in new countries](https://www.gamyam.io/)

 - 🤝 I’m looking for help with **Data and product roles**